SpyderTL/MidiHero/README.md

 https://coolsoft.altervista.org/en/virtualmidisynth

 # Getting Started
-1. Click Browse and select a MIDI button.
+1. Click Browse and select a MIDI file.
 2. Choose a Track from the track list.
 3. Choose a Channel from the channel list.
 The instrument list shows all of the instruments used in this channel.
 4. Choose the instrument you want to learn.